SEFSC/FATES-ATI-FrameXtraction/_docs/howto.md

 2. Open it for editing by clicking on the "pencil" icon at the right side above the file content;
 3. Make all changes, preview them to make sure that everything is okay, and commit them to the "gh-pages" (make sure that the "Commit directly to the gh-pages branch" option is checked).

-A visual walkthrough of this process is also available in the [Editing Markdown Files for GitHub Pages](https://docs.google.com/presentation/d/1OBZumh-vK3tynt90_2GH_Xdp1LVuI-wao70FVzGp3Vg/edit#slide=id.p) Google Slides presentation.
+A visual walkthrough of this process is also available in the [Editing Markdown Files for GitHub Pages](https://docs.google.com/presentation/d/1OBZumh-vK3tynt90_2GH_Xdp1LVuI-wao70FVzGp3Vg/edit#slide=id.p){:target="_blank" rel="noopener"} Google Slides presentation.

 ## Editing and configuring your documentation site